 Over the course of 2018/19, I am running the Justice in a Time of Austerity project with Dr Dan Newman of Cardiff University.
 It is a collaboration between Cardiff University and the Justice Gap supported by the City law firm Ashurst.

-I designed and teach the ‘introduction to journalism’ and ‘feature writing’ modules at Winchester University, as well as teaching news reporting.
-This year I also taught in criminology department for its ‘Introduction to miscarriages’ of justice module.
+I taught in Winchester University’s journalism department for three years (2015 to 2018).
+I designed and taught the ‘introduction to journalism’ and ‘feature writing’ modules, as well as teaching news reporting.
+In 2018 I taught in criminology department for its ‘Introduction to miscarriages’ of justice module.

 I was senior fellow in access to justice at Lincoln University (2012 to 2015) and I am a patron of Hackney Community Law Centre.
 I am also on the advisory committee for the Centre for Criminal Appeals which investigates miscarriages and the Criminal Cases Review Commission’s stakeholder group.